Jason Demetriou (footballer): Anorthosis Famagusta

-On 28 June 2013, Demetriou signed a 2+1 year contract with Anorthosis Famagusta F.C.
+On 28 June 2013, Demetriou signed a three-year contract with Anorthosis Famagusta.
+On 31 August 2013, scored on his Anorthosis Famagusta debut, in a 3–1 win against Omonia.

 Walsall

-On 1 July 2015, it was confirmed that Demetriou had signed a contract for Walsall for an undisclosed fee, pending International Clearance.
+On 1 July 2015, it was confirmed that Demetriou had signed a contract for Walsall for an undisclosed fee, pending international clearance.

 Southend United

 On 22 June 2016, it was announced Demetriou had signed for Southend United, subject to a medical being completed.
 Demetriou had turned down a new deal at Walsall and also the chance to move to Portsmouth.
-In October 2021, Demetriou took charge of the first team as interim head coach following the sacking of Phil Brown as manager, winning his only game in charge, a 4–1 win over Chertsey Town in the FA Cup Fourth Qualifying Round on 16 October 2021.
+In October 2021, Demetriou took charge of the first team as interim head coach following the sacking of Phil Brown as manager, winning his only game in charge, a 4–1 win over Chertsey Town in the FA Cup fourth qualifying round on 16 October 2021.

+Prior to the 2023–24 season, Demetriou joined Kevin Maher's coaching staff at Southend.

+On 30 August 2024, after 260 appearances in all competitions, Demetriou announced he had left Southend United.
+One month after leaving Demetriou was announced as Southend's new chief scout.

 International career

 On 20 January 2009, he was called up to Cyprus squad for the first time by manager Angelos Anastasiadis, qualifying thanks to his Greek Cypriot paternal roots.
 He made his debut against Serbia in the 2–0 home defeat coming on as a sub for Demetris Christofi on 10 February.
 On 11 February Demetriou made his second appearance and full debut against Slovakia, where he assisted two goals in a 3–2 win for Cyprus.
 He was awarded man of the match award for his performance in this match.
-On 10 October 2015, he scored his first international goal, netting the winner in the 1–2 away win for Cyprus against Israel in the Euro 2016 qualification stage, which allowed Wales to qualify for Euro 2016 despite losing to Bosnia & Herzagovnia.
+On 10 October 2015, he scored his first international goal, netting the winner in the 1–2 away win for Cyprus against Israel in the UEFA Euro 2016 qualification stage, which allowed Wales to qualify for UEFA Euro 2016 despite losing to Bosnia and Herzegovina.
 Demetriou retired from international football in 2020.